 via Wikimedia Commons

-With their own unique visions, Cindependent Film Festival (led by Yeti, Allyson West,) and Women in Film continue to develop and lead filmmakers in the region every day.
+With their own unique visions, Cindependent Film Festival (led by former Yeti, Allyson West,) and Women in Film continue to develop and lead filmmakers in the region every day.
 Add your voice to the sounding board, and let’s make beautiful stories together.

 To learn more about Spotted Yeti’s creative process and how we use our unique voices to help tell your story, contact us.